rundfunk47/stinsen/README.md

 ## Customizing

 Sometimes you'd want to customize your coordinators.
-Implement the `customize`-function in order to do so:
+NavigationViewCoordinator and TabCoordinatable have a `customize`-function you can implement in order to do so:

 ```swift
 final class AuthenticatedCoordinator: TabCoordinatable {